Autonomous Systems Group

 Graduate Research Assistant

-Surya Murthy is a master's student in the Electrical and Computer Engineering department at the University of Texas at Austin.
-He received his B.S. degree in Computer Engineering from the University of Illinois at Urbana-Champaign.
-He began working as a graduate research assistant in the Autonomous Systems Group in the Fall of 2023.
-His research interests are reinforcement learning and multi-agent systems.
+Surya Murthy is a Ph.D. student in the Electrical and Computer Engineering department at the University of Texas at Austin, where he is a member of the Autonomous Systems Group.
+He received his B.S. degree in Computer Engineering from the University of Illinois at Urbana–Champaign.
+His research focuses on developing learning frameworks that enable autonomous agents to cooperate, adapt, and align objectives in multi-task and multi-agent settings.
+His recent work explores bargaining-based optimization methods for multi-objective reinforcement learning, modeling human preferences from feedback, and coordination mechanisms for large-scale autonomous systems.

 • Caleb Probine